bitfireAT/davx5-manual/technical_information.rst

 ----------------------

 Events are stored as `CalendarContract.Events <https://developer.android.com/reference/android/provider/CalendarContract.Events>`_
 in the Android calendar provider.
-These iCalendar properties are mapped to Android fields:
+These iCalendar properties are directly mapped to Android fields:

 * ``SUMMARY`` ↔ title
 * ``LOCATION`` ↔ event location